The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Methods

 \subsection{Cross-domain evaluation}

-The same pipeline is applied to the railway point machine dataset, the NASA battery aging dataset, and the MIT-BIH ECG database.
+The same pipeline\ref{sec:methods} is applied to the railway point machine dataset, the NASA battery aging dataset, the MIT-BIH ECG database, NSRDB solar irradiance data, and NOAA tidal records.
 Because all domains are processed identically, differences in perceptual geometry reflect the underlying physical processes rather than methodological bias.

-Complete implementation details, including preprocessing scripts, Hausdorff computations, Monte Carlo sampling, and all experimental code, are provided in the public repository associated with this work (Papers With Code link).
+Complete implementation details, including preprocessing scripts, Hausdorff computations, Monte Carlo sampling, and all experimental code, are provided in the public repository associated with this work: \url{https://github.com/eduardodisanti/the_geometry_of_intelligence}.